wtf633/Ensemble-DL-for-Predicting-Survival-Benefits/README.md

 ```
 ## Dataset

-The data that support the findings of this study are available from the corresponding authors with a signed data access agreement.
-De-identified patient-level clinical and outcome data will be provided upon reasonable request.
-The CT image data, however, are not available because they contain sensitive information that could compromise patient privacy.
+Data related to this study, including de-identified participant data with the accompanying data dictionary, original CT images, study protocol, and statistical analysis plan, will be made available to the scientific community upon publication.
+Requests for these data should be directed to the corresponding authors and must be reasonable.
+A signed data use agreement and institutional review board approval will be required before the release of any research data.

 ## Model
 <img width="70%" src="./fig/models.png" />